12 Great Delivery Business Ideas For 2025

 Whether it's meal kits or pet food delivery, there's a niche in the delivery industry with your name on it.

-And you don't need a business degree to tap into this goldmine.
-A lot of delivery businesses can be started with not much more than a rental van and some sweat equity, especially if you focus on local delivery.
+You don't need a business degree to get going.
+A lot of delivery businesses can be started with not much more than a rental van and some sweat equity, especially if you focus on local delivery with a top-notch customer experience.
 Here are our top ideas that you can turn into a delivery startup today.

 These ideas are ranked from easiest to most difficult to start.
-We’ve considered what entrepreneurs need to get started, what regulations you might need to comply with, and how much competition there is in the space.
-Some of the most competitive new business opportunities are also those with most potential!
+We’ve considered what entrepreneurs need to get started, what regulations you might need to comply with, where to find potential customers, and how much competition there is in the space.
+Some of the most competitive new business opportunities are also those with the most potential!

 - Book subscription delivery